butlin/presentations/MEDI2101 Wk 7_2 practical.md

 Doing this will help you write the discussion section of the manuscript (assessment task 3.2)

 --
+### Respect
+####

+Many of the activities will involve placing instrumentation on each other and observing each other's cardiovascular and respiratory signals.

+- You can only place instrumentation on someone **if they give you consent** to do so.

+- It is perfectly **reasonable for someone to refuse consent**.

+- **You do not have to have measurement taken** on you at all if you don't want to.<br>(This will not hinder your success in this unit.)

+- You may prefer to place instrumentation on yourself, rather than have someone else do it.

+--
 ### Blood pressure measurement